hazemataya94/dockerfile-examples/README.md

 - `--rm` automatically remove the container when it exits
 - `-p 2052:80` maps the host port 2052 to container port 80

-Open browser and go to http://localhost:2052/info.php <br />
+Open browser and go to http://localhost:2052/info.php

+#### Stop
-Press ctrl+c on windows and macOS to exit and stop the container
+Press ctrl+c on windows and macOS to exit and stop the container, which will be automatically deleted because `--rm` was passed in the run command

 ## Node Express

+#### Build
 Open terminal and execute the following commands
 ```
 cd node-express